Paula Windecker publishes her doctoral dissertation

 4. Linguistic and analytical brilliance

-For young artists, activities, such as public performances, exhibitions and awards, are of importance.
+For young artists, activities such as public performances, exhibitions, and awards are of importance.
 Additionally, information about the candidate’s academic or artistic future prospects is desirable.
 Other important aspects concerning social and cultural commitment may also be included.
-It is also desirable for candidates to be willing to play an active role in the GAFP.
+Candidates should be willing to play an active role in the GAFP.

 2) Curriculum Vitae